jacobkap/crimebythenumbers/docs/working-with-ucr-data.md

 ### The problem with using index crimes

 The biggest problem with index crimes is that it is simply the sum of 8 (or 7 since arson data usually isn't available) crimes.
-Index crimes have a huge range in their seriousness - it includes both murder and theft.This is clearly wrong as 100 murders is more serious than 100 thefts.
+Index crimes have a huge range in their seriousness - it includes both murder and theft.
+This is clearly wrong as 100 murders is more serious than 100 thefts.
 This is especially a problem as less serious crimes (theft mostly) are far more common than more serious crimes (in 2017 there were 1.25 million violent index crimes in the United States.
 That same year had 5.5 million thefts.).
 So index crimes under-count the seriousness of crimes.
 Looking at total index crimes is, in effect, mostly just looking at theft.

-This is especially a problem because it hide trends in violent crimes.
+This is especially a problem because it hides trends in violent crimes.
 San Francisco, as an example, has had a huge increase in index crimes in the last several years.
 When looking closer, that increase is driven almost entirely by the near doubling of theft since 2011.
 During the same years, violent crime has stayed fairly steady.
 So the city isn't getting more dangerous but it appears like it is due to just looking at total index crimes.

 Many researchers divide index crimes into violent and nonviolent categories, which helps but is still not entirely sufficient.
 Take Chicago as an example.
 It is a city infamous for its large number of murders.
 But as a fraction of index crimes, Chicago has a rounding error worth of murders.
 Their 653 murders in 2017 is only 0.5% of total index crimes.
 For violent index crimes, murder makes up 2.2%.
 What this means is that changes in murder are very difficult to detect.
 If Chicago had no murders this year, but a less serious crime (such as theft) increased slightly, we couldn't tell from looking at the number of index crimes.